ruedaibanez1986/Project_ETL-/README.md

 ```
 The different drop option for pandas would eliminate the entire row or column.

-Besides the sorting and the filtering of the data, we renamed some columns so they were easier to read and use by the individuals within the organization.
+Besides the sorting and the filtering of the data, we renamed some columns so they were easier to utilize by the individuals within the organization.

-Once we manage to read the xlsx files in pandas transform the data we wanted to combine the two years of information with the intention of been able to compare the performance of the company in terms of “proposals” generated per year.
+Once we managed to read the .xlsx files in pandas, transform the data we wanted to combine the two years of information with the intention of being able to compare the performance of the company in terms of “proposals” generated per year.

-Our first approach was to used merge with pandas, but notice that this function at the moment of merging with an outer joint method would quadruple the number of rows in our new df.
-We discussed this situation and decided to used an append function to combine the two databases into one.
+Our first approach was to use merge with pandas, but noticed that this function at the moment of merging with an outer join method would quadruple the number of rows in our new dataframe.
+We discussed this situation and decided to use an append function to combine the two databases into one.

-In a nutshell, we transform files with having on average more than 3100 rows and approximately 70 columns to exported data frames with roughly 300 rows and 14 columns in total.
-Without duplicated proposals, clean and legible information ready to be uploaded.
+In a nutshell, we transformed files having on average more than 3100 rows and approximately 70 columns to export data frames with roughly 300 rows and 14 columns in total.
+Without duplicated proposals, the clean and legible information was ready to be uploaded.

 #### Raw Data